ovh/manager/packages/manager-tools/manager-muk-cli/README.md

 # 🧩 manager-muk-cli

-A Node.js CLI designed to **automate maintenance and synchronization** of the `@ovh-ux/manager-ui-kit` package with the **OVHcloud Design System (ODS)**.
+A Node.js CLI designed to **automate maintenance, synchronization, and documentation** of the `@ovh-ux/manager-ui-kit` with the **OVHcloud Design System (ODS)**.

-It checks for new ODS releases, ensures component parity, and automatically generates missing component structures, hooks, constants, and type passthroughs while preserving test coverage and export integrity.
+It checks ODS versions, detects missing components, generates passthroughs (hooks, constants, types), and **synchronizes ODS component documentation** directly from GitHub, using a fully-streamed, cache-aware architecture.

 ---